marco262/my_wiki/data/dnd/race/goliath.md

 For goliaths, competition exists only when it is supported by a level playing field.
 Competition measures talent, dedication, and effort.
 Those factors determine survival in their home territory, not reliance on magic items, money, or other elements that can tip the balance one way or the other.
 Goliaths happily rely on such benefits, but they are careful to remember that such an advantage can always be lost.
 A goliath who relies too much on them can grow complacent, a recipe for disaster in the mountains.

 This trait manifests most strongly when goliaths interact with other folk.
 The relationship between peasants and nobles puzzles goliaths.
 If a king lacks the intelligence or leadership to lead, then clearly the most talented person in the kingdom should take his place.
-Goliaths rarely keep such opinions to themselves, and mock folk who rely on society’s structures or rules to maintain power.
+Goliaths rarely keep such opinions to themselves, and mock folk who rely on society's structures or rules to maintain power.

 ## Survival of the Fittest

-Among goliaths, any adult who can’t contribute to the tribe is expelled.
+Among goliaths, any adult who can't contribute to the tribe is expelled.
 A lone goliath has little chance of survival, especially an older or weaker one.
-Goliaths have little pity for adults who can’t take care of themselves, though a sick or injured individual is treated, as a result of the goliath concept of fair play.
+Goliaths have little pity for adults who can't take care of themselves, though a sick or injured individual is treated, as a result of the goliath concept of fair play.

 A permanently injured goliath is still expected to pull his or her weight in the tribe.
 Typically, such a goliath dies attempting to keep up, or the goliath slips away in the night to seek the cold will of fate.